 To complete your Melbourne city tour, hop on Free Tram #35 (one of our favorite Free Tours in Melbourne) at the Docklands and ride back to downtown.

-In the evening, discover the intriguing Laneways of Melbourne.
-Dine alfresco along the pedestrian zone on Hardware Lane (locals love Campari House and Max on Hardware) – and then delve into the Melbourne nightlife scene hidden deep in the laneways.
-Use our guide about Melbourne Laneways to get our top tips for where to eat and drink!
+Begin your evening by discovering the intriguing Laneways of Melbourne.
+Dine alfresco along the pedestrian zone on Hardware Lane (locals love Campari House and Max on Hardware).
+Then delve into the Melbourne nightlife scene!

 Day 2: Melbourne to 12 Apostles Tour

-On Day 2 of your Melbourne tour itinerary, leave the city behind to discover the dramatic coastline along the Great Ocean Road (GOR) to the iconic rock formations, the 12 Apostles.
+On Day 2 of your Melbourne tour itinerary, leave the city behind.
+Discover the dramatic coastline along the Great Ocean Road (GOR) to the iconic rock formations, the 12 Apostles.

 Day Trip to the 12 Apostles